-Moat: The company has many patents on their designs.
+Moat: The moat is developing.
+The company has many patents on their designs.
 There are trade secrets while they work to build their brand identity.
 Being from the middle class, almost everyone I know has a Lovesac couch on their dream purchase list.
 On top of this, couches can be shipped by major shippers for much cheaper than other brands.
 They can also be purchased piece by piece instead of all at once.